Moments, Sums of Squares, and Tropicalization: Convexity vs mid-point convexity

 If $P \subset \RR^m$ is a convex cone, its dual cone is

-The discussion of convex and midpoint convex functions above applies directly to tropicalizations of the cones of $A$-moments and $A$-pseudo moments of measures supported on the entire nonnegative orthant $\R^n_{\geq 0}$.
-If we restrict the support to a semialgebraic subset $S$ of $\mathbb{R}^n$ with the Hadamard property, this leads to a more general notion of convexity and midpoint convexity with respect to a cone.
-In these applications the cone $C$ below is equal to $\trop (S)^\vee$, the dual cone to the tropicalization of $S$.
-When $S=\mathbb{R}^n$, we have $\trop (S)^\vee=\{0\}$.
+As we will see in Sections \ref{sec:tropmom} and \ref{sec:tsos}, the cones of convex and midpoint convex functions defined above are equal to the tropicalizations of the cones of $A$-moments and $A$-pseudo moments of measures supported on the entire nonnegative orthant $\R^n_{\geq 0}$.
+If we consider only measures supported on a semialgebraic subset $S$ of $\mathbb{R}_{\geq0}^n$ with the Hadamard property, this leads to a more general notion of convexity and midpoint convexity with respect to a polyhedral cone $C$.
+In this particular context, the cone $C$ is equal to $\trop (S)^\vee$, the dual cone to the tropicalization of $S$; when $S=\mathbb{R}_{\geq 0}^n$ we get $\trop (S)^\vee=\{0\}$.
+Below we define these more general notions of convexity and study some of their combinatorial properties.

 \begin{definition} Suppose $A \subset \ZZ^n$ is finite and $C \subset \RR^n$ is a polyhedral cone.
 Define

 and

 We have $\mathcal K_{A,C} \subseteq \mathcal M_{A,C}$.
 Note that these cones generalize the cones of convex and midpoint-convex functions on $A$; indeed, we have $\mathcal K_A = \mathcal K_{A,\{0\}}$ and $\mathcal M_A = \mathcal M_{A,\{0\}}$. \end{definition}